Stormwater Management Program

 How can business owners help keep our stormwater clean?

-- Recycle solvents, oil and used filters, anti-freeze, batteries, lubricants and metal filings
+- Recycle solvents, used filters, anti-freeze, batteries, lubricants and metal filings.

 Stormwater Best Management Practices (BMPs) for Construction Sites

-- Maintain all hay bales and silt fence
+- Maintain and install silt sacks in catch basins, hay bales and silt fences as needed

 - Protect stockpiles by storing under a roof, impermeable tarp, or plastic sheeting